MercyMbingu/static_resume/readme.markdown

 - _Why host a static website?_
 Static websites are simple to create, require almost no resources and are portable to almost every software application.
 Their diversity will allow you to share your document (in this case resume) publicly with minimal dependencies and allow you to keep everyone with an up-to-date version of your documentation.

-- _Why is my resume not showing up?_ from jekyll tutorial
+- _Why is my resume not showing up after I change a theme?_
+- Sometimes a theme may not have some of the same layouts you may have defined from the previous theme.
+Go into the new theme's documentation to check this and change accordingly.